bjodah/symodesys/README.md

 tool for dealing with systems of ODE's.

 Symodesys offers (for IVP's):
+* General Interactive plotting through Enthought's Chaco library
 * [TODO] Add options of dynamic step size GSL integrator
 * [TODO] Add code generation support for: Sundials, ODEPACK and RODAS (look at assimulo)
 * [TODO] Improve code generation to write loops when possible (let compiler unroll if optimal, decalare global const paramters)
 * [TODO] Look into generating Jacobian as a sympy.SparseMatrix
-* [TODO] General Interactive plotting through Enthought's Chaco library
+* [TODO] Visualization of sensitivity of system by accepting uncertain input parameters (normal distr for starters..)
 * [TODO] Optimization of paramters (fiting) to match e.g. numerical data.
 * [TODO] Add routines for scaling (and automatic rescaling) in e.g. the IVP class.
 Note: this is a simple special case of variable transformation and may hence be handled by that code, only convenience routines are needed to be added.
 * [TODO] Export of trajectories